MiiyamotoMusashi/Text-Editor/README.md

 # Text Editor

-A simple program developed using PySide6.
+A simple program for write everything you want, developed using PySide6.

 # Features